Medan Tuanku station

-Medan Tuanku station is a Malaysian elevated monorail train station that serves as a part of the Kuala Lumpur Monorail (KL Monorail), located in Kuala Lumpur and opened alongside the rest of the train service on 31 August 2003.
-This station was formerly called Wawasan Monorail station, since the adjacent development project was named as “Bandar Wawasan” in Kampung Baru area.
+Medan Tuanku station is a Malaysian elevated monorail train station that forms part of the Kuala Lumpur Monorail (KL Monorail) line, located in Kuala Lumpur and opened for the train service on 31 August 2003.
+This station was formerly called Wawasan station, after a former adjacent development project which was named “Bandar Wawasan” in the Kampung Baru area.

-The station is situated above Jalan Sultan Ismail, just south of Chow Kit and located east of an intersection with Jalan Tuanku Abdul Rahman; it marks the start and end of the Monorail line that runs parallel along Sultan Ismail Road, until the Bukit Bintang station, after which the line turns west to Jalan Imbi at both road intersection.
+The station is situated above Jalan Sultan Ismail, just south of Chow Kit and located east of an intersection with Jalan Tuanku Abdul Rahman; it marks the start and end of the Monorail line that runs parallel along Jalan Sultan Ismail, until the Bukit Bintang station, after which the line turns west intoto Jalan Imbi.

 The station is situated in and named after Medan Tuanku, a small district connected to Jalan Tuanku Abdul Rahman, Jalan Sultan Ismail and Jalan Dang Wangi via backroads.

-Interchange
+Connecting station

-The station is linked to the Sultan Ismail LRT station, 580 metres away, by a pedestrian bridge.
-Dang Wangi station is also a 520-meter walk away, via Jalan Raja Abdullah.
-The station is also linked with the Quill City Mall via entrance E. There is no bus service provided to the station.
+The station is linked to the Sultan Ismail LRT station, 580 metres away, by a pedestrian bridge on the LRT Ampang Line and LRT Sri Petaling Line, and as such is designated as an official connecting station with the LRT lines.
+However, the two stations do not have an integrated paid-area; commuters are required to tap out and tap in or purchase a new ticket at the next station upon transferring.
+The Dang Wangi LRT station is also a 520-meter walk away, via Jalan Raja Abdullah, but is not designated as an official connection.
+The station is also linked with the Quill City Mall via entrance E. There are no bus services provided to the station.